anthony-a-avila/ChordShift/README.md

 ## Technical Details
 ### Algorithms
 1. **A***: A global search algorithm that finds an optimal solution by exploring multiple paths using a heuristic evaluation function.
-In this case the heuristic is calculated by finding the minimum edit distance from one pitch-class set to another.
+In this case, the heuristic is calculated by finding the minimum edit distance from one pitch-class set to another.
 2. **Simulated Annealing**: A local search algorithm inspired by annealing in metallurgy, capable of escaping local optima to find near-optimal solutions.

 ### Evaluation Function